cgkaczenski/Nextjs-app-router-demo/README.md

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Don't forget to set an [environment variable](https://vercel.com/docs/concepts/projects/environment-variables) for `NEXTAUTH_SECRET` in your project.
+Don't forget to set an [environment variable](https://vercel.com/docs/concepts/projects/environment-variables) for `NEXTAUTH_SECRET` and `DATABASE_URL` in your project.

 ### Done